-Author Meets Critics - Navigating Cultural Memory in post-Genocide societies: Champions, Antagonists, Fatalists
+Author Meets Critics - Navigating Cultural Memory

 July 15, 2025 | 10:30 - 12:00

-Tea Sindbaek Andersen, Susanne Buckley-Zistel, David Mwambari, Ruramisai Charumbira
+Tea Sindbaek Andersen, Susanne Buckley-Zistel, Ruramisai Charumbira

 Moderated by Emmanuel Akwasi Adu-Ampong